JeongHyunJin/Pix2PixHD/Readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The number of downsampling in the encoder of the generator : n_downsample <br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The number of residual blocks in the generator : n_residual <br/>

-      # data augmentation in BaseOption class
+      # network option in BaseOption class
      --n_downsample: 4 (default)
      --n_residual: 9 (default)